Laparoscopy for endometriosis

 You will want to know what surgical options there are for the treatment of Endometriosis.
 This will depend on the training and experience of your particular consultant.
 You will also want to know how your consultant can deal with different stages of the disease.
 Each laparoscopy will be different as no two women are the same, and there are no set patterns to this disease.

 If you are member of an Endometriosis support group in your area, talk to other women in the group of their experiences and what they did that helped when they had a laparoscopy.

 - Prepare your food stocks so that you have all the provisions you will need.
 If you live with a partner then they will be doing the cooking, but if you live alone you need to buy in some frozen or instant meals.
 Better still, cook and freeze your own meals in advance.
-I personally find convenience ready meals full of nasty additives and preservatives that I do not want in my body.
-This is even more relevant when I need extra support from my food intake to help me heal and look after my body.

 - Clean your home the day before surgery, then you come home to a nice environment